robertlemmen/raku-cache-async/README.md

 * Producer function that gets passed in on construction and that gets called by cache on misses
+* Cache size and maximum entry age can be limited
+* Cache allows refreshing of entries even before they have expired
 * Calls producer async and returns promise to result, perfect for usage in an otherwise async or reactive system
 * Transparent support for producers that return promises themselves